manybabies/mb1-analysis-public/README.md

 1. Identify the research question you want to pursue.
 If you are not sure whether the dataset contains the information you would need or whether the relevant analysis is already in the works, feel free to email manybabies-gb@mailman.stanford.edu to ask about it.

-2. Compose a brief email to send to this list (manybabies1@lists.stanford.edu) explaining your idea, and provide a mechanism for other ManyBabies1 contributors to sign up/express interest.
+2. Compose a brief email to send to the ManyBabies list (manybabies1@lists.stanford.edu) explaining your idea, and provide a mechanism for other ManyBabies1 contributors to sign up/express interest.
 Be sure to describe what kinds of contributions you are looking for.
 If there are particular skill-sets you are especially looking for, it’s a good idea to mention these in the email.
-Christina Bergmann recently sent a good example of such an email, in which she called for a comparison of MB1 to meta-analysis.

 3. Make sure you communicate clearly about what constitutes authorship level contribution (and how authorship will be structured) and expected timelines for completion of the project.
 This can evolve as the project does, as long as there is agreement and clarity.